 Zooming in on critical suppliers in high-risk categories

-The Maersk Group makes thousands of purchasing decisions each year, with a large share of these decisions made at the local level.
+A.P.
+Moller - Maersk makes thousands of purchasing decisions each year, with a large share of these decisions made at the local level.
 Our suppliers are spread across the globe and work in accordance with varying standards and cultural norms.
 Our Responsible Procurement programme aims for risk management, continuous improvement, and capability-building, while also recognising the diversity of practices in our supply chain.

 The suppliers we work with through our Responsible Procurement programme all belong to one of the top ten high-risk categories with the highest risk of severe social or environmental impacts*.